-Steve Jackson's research group focuses on understanding how cells detect and repair DNA damage via the activities of the 'DNA-damage response' (DDR).
+Steve Jackson's Associated Faculty research group focused on understanding how cells detect and repair DNA damage via the activities of the 'DNA-damage response' (DDR).
 The importance of the DDR for maintaining good health is shown by the diseases that are associated with the alteration or loss of these activities; including neurodegenerative disease, immunodeficiency, premature ageing, infertility and cancer.

 Steve graduated from Leeds University in 1983 and then carried out his PhD research working with Jean Beggs on yeast RNA splicing at Imperial College, London and Edinburgh University, gaining his PhD in 1987.

 Steve moved to the USA to carry out his postdoctoral research with Robert Tjian at Berkeley, where he developed an interest in the regulation of transcription.
 He returned to the UK in 1991 to become a Junior Group Leader at the then Wellcome-CRC Institute to continue his research into transcription by eukaryotic RNA polymerases II and III.
 This work was subsequently expanded to include the transcriptional apparatus in Archaea.